rostom-baccar/Decentralized-Chat-Sytem/README.md

 - Buttons are sometimes laggy / Dialog Boxes sometimes show with a delay
 - The code needs a lot of cleaning and optimization
 - No database for now
+- The whole code is text-coded.
+You can mess up the execution if you write the right things in the chat areas (needs to be changed)
 - Other bugs that are yet to be discovered